ardalis/ardalis-com-gatsby/src/pages/blog/why-use-datetimeoffset.md

 ## Storing DateTime Values

-The simple DateTime type (which makes a great example of a value object), always assumes the local machine's relative time.
+The simple DateTime type ([which makes a great example of a Value Object](https://ardalis.com/datetime-as-a-value-object/)), always assumes the local machine's relative time.
 When you ask it for `.Today` or `.Now` it uses the local system clock.
 This can easily cause problems between machines with different times and/or timezones.
 It can be helpful to look at the output of a particular DateTime value as a string.

 ```csharp
 var rightNow = new DateTime(2022,1,17,18,11,30);